 Monica W. Piano and Vocal Instructor.
 Monica is currently studying for her teaching license in music education at George Mason University.
 Upon completing her undergraduate studies in Music, she started private piano teaching students of all levels and musical backgrounds and has been doing so ever since.
 She has had numerous honors as a pianist, including the opportunity to perform at the Kennedy Center with the National Symphony Orchestra as well as performing at the German Embassy in Washington D.C.
 She has also been a part of choirs at the college level and has been featured as a soloist at their performances featuring Broadway selections.
 She has a passion for teaching music and for seeing her students succeed and enjoy making music at the same time.
 Her musical favorites are Beethoven, Rachmaninoff, and Katy Perry.

-Trevor H. Piano, Guitar, Percussion, Early Childhood and Vocal Instructor, Engineer.
+Trevor H. Piano, Guitar, Percussion, Band, Early Childhood and Vocal Instructor, Admin Assistant and Engineer.
 Trevor grew up in Northern Virginia.
 His love of music began at an early age.
 He started playing drums at 5 years old and by the time he was 8, he was performing in a band with his musician family and friends.
 Trevor formed his own band and would perform as the opening act for his father’s band.
 At the age of 13, Trevor decided to learn to play the piano and at 16, was self-taught in both piano and guitar.
 He took an interest in singing at an early age and was accepted into multiple honors choirs including the Virginia All-State Choir.
 Trevor teaches piano and vocal private lessons, engineers, and is part of the birthday party team at B2R Bristow!

 - Individual instruction with proprietary curriculum